-No o.
-Timing Assessment 1 All year Air temperature, daily rainfall.
+No. Timing Assessment 1 All year Air temperature, daily rainfall.
 Autumn Starting soil analysis (whole site).
 2 GS31 Tag the emerging leaf on three main stems of the untreated in all four replicates at the timing of the first fungicide applications.
 Tags applied will subsequently allow leaf infection position to be accurately determined.
-1 st Disease assessment (at time of first fungicide application) Assess 10 stems per plot for % disease, assessing the top three leaves showing infection.
-3 GS39 2 nd Disease assessment (at time of second fungicide application Assess 10 stems per plot for % disease severity and incidence, assessing the top three leaves showing disease.
-2 nd Disease assessment at time of second fungicide application Assess 10 stems per plot for % disease, assessing the top three leaves showing disease.
-This will allow % severity and incidence to be calculated.
-4 GS71 3 rd Disease assessment & Green Leaf Retention Assess 10 stems per plot for % disease severity and incidence, assessing the top three leaves showing disease.
+1 st Baseline disease assessment (at time of first fungicide application) Assess 10 stems per untreated plot for % disease severity and incidence, assessing the top three leaves showing disease.
+3 GS39-45 2 nd Disease assessment (at time of second fungicide application Assess 10 stems in all plots for % disease severity and incidence, assessing the top three leaves showing disease.
+4 GS71 3 rd Disease assessment & Green Leaf Retention Assess 10 stems in all plots for % disease severity and incidence, assessing the top three leaves showing disease.
 Assess Green leaf retention based on the same top three leaves.
-GS71 NDVI & 14-day intervals thereafter Assess all plots.
 Photos of canopy looking down 0.5m above & from front of plot Photos of canopy looking down 0.5m above & from front of plot.
 6 Harvest Combine harvester grain yield.
 Grain quality (moisture %, protein %, test weight, TSW (g) and screenings %).